ALTUS-Community/SolutionStarters/Reporting/Paginated/README.md

 # Paginated Reports Solution Starters

-These reports have been created to provide a fast starting point for providing customers with meaningful SSRS reports to compliment their Altus installation.
+These SSRS reports have been created to compliment the Altus installation.
 These reports use a Power BI data model rather than Fetch XML.

 This Power BI data model has been created using a mixture of Dimensions and Direct Query, so that most of the data within the report is generated live and not subject to the normal Power BI refresh rates.